 Beer Photography, a Guilty Pleasure

 I’ve been in doubt about this blog post for a long time.
-Is it such a good idea to write about beer?
+Is it such a good idea to write about beer and its connection with photography?
 Does it make me look like an alcoholic or dipsomaniac?
 There were times when you had to empty a crate every night for that, but nowadays you already get critical looks when you occasionally sip a Belgian specialty beer or two.

 But as a summer intermezzo, not to be taken too seriously, shouldn’t it be acceptible?
 Mid August, in the closing days of the funny season or, as we say in the Netherlands, the cucumber time?
 As a kind of guilty pleasure, wouldn’t that be okay?